Slow Clap (song): Composition and lyrics

 Because of Stefani's cowgirl outfit in the cover art, some fans believed "Slow Clap" would be a country music release.
 However, the song was described as a high energy, ska-tinged reggae and pop track by music critics.
 Its instrumentation consists of strings and a "snappy hip hop bass".
 Niccoli is credited as the song's bassist, guitarist and keyboardist, while Golan provides handclaps and is a background vocalist.
 Ryan Leas from Stereogum claimed that upon the song's first listen, Stefani sounds more like English singer Charli XCX.
 Some critics compared the sound to Stefani's work with No Doubt.
 Feeling the song was reminiscent to her older titles, Kelli Skye Fadroski of Orange County Register described "Slow Clap" as "Rock Steady meets 'Hollaback Girl'".
 Entertainment Weekly's Joey Nolfi furthered the Rock Steady comparison, saying "Slow Clap" uses the same "echoey melody" of its title track (2001).

 In "Slow Clap", Stefani sings about her personal achievements, professionally, and not being an underdog, referencing the tale of David and Goliath.
 The song's initial inspiration stemmed from a "hustle meeting" she had with Interscope, that left her feeling vulnerable.
 The title was inspired by films of the 1980s, specifically ones where the protagonist gets "clapped back to life".
 In a later interview, Stefani acknowledged the 1986 film Lucas, specifically.
 Fadroski summarized the song's lyrics as "a pep talk delivered with confidence", while Rachael Dowd from Alternative Press described them as "about snapping back into reality after going through a lull point in life".
 The refrain is playful and fun, with Stefani chanting: "Clap, clap / Walk into the room like a boss / Slow clap / Putting on a little extra sauce."

 Critical reception

-Rolling Stone listed it among the worst songs of 2021, saying that it "has to be one of the most ridiculous attempts at the artist trying to reclaim her place on the Top 40 again".
 Sam Damshenas from Gay Times lauded the single, writing that Stefani is "at her absolute best".
 Nolfi enjoyed "Slow Clap", calling it an earworm that Stefani deserves "a round of applause for".
 Leas felt the song was "infectious enough [to] get stuck in your head" after a few listens, and that it recalled Stefani's career in the 1990s when she "laid [the] groundwork" for other artists.
 Fabio Magnocavallo from Euphoria felt the song's lyrics were deeper than they initially come across, and appreciated Stefani for "taking her sound wherever the hell she wants it to go" in an industry dominated by younger artists.
+In his list of "Songs We'll Leave Behind in 2021", Amit Vaidya from Rolling Stone India featured "Slow Clap" and argued that it "has to be one of the most ridiculous attempts at the artist trying to reclaim her place on the Top 40 again".